yireo/yireo-slides/slides/yireo/reacticon4-shopware-pwa.md

 ~ Member of ExtDN (Magento Extension Developer Network)

 ---
+# About this talk
+Demonstrating flexibility of both Shopware PWA and Shopware CMS

+---
 # Meet Shopware 6 Shopping Experiences
 - Also known as the Shopware "CMS", managed via Administration
 - Modular approach